debasishdastrp/Android-15_DualBoot_ABpartition/README.md

    switching methods.

 ## 6.A.
 Switching – Primary OS to Secondary OS (Using ADB)
-a)	Reboot the device to recovery mode from Secondary OS
+a)	Reboot the device to recovery mode from Secondary OS<br>
-b)	Mount tools partition using steps / commands mentioned earlier in 3.b.
+b)	Mount tools partition using steps / commands mentioned earlier in 3.b.<br>
 c)	Run the following commands to set metadata & userdata partition to boot from alternative slot.

     ./parted /dev/block/sda "name 22 userdata_b"